LegStahl/data_engineering_proj/README.md

 __OR__

-You can use a __config.sh__, that in etl directory is placed.
+You can use a __config.sh__, that is in root of rep placed.
 In file settings all flags must be placed, in current file not existing data present as an example.

 ```
 name_of_env=my_cool